jedxops/address_translation/README.md

 This program produces a random address translation problem and either

-* `--congratulates the user for providing the correct solution
+* --congratulates the user for providing the correct solution
-* `--explains to the user how to solve the problem showing steps
+* --explains to the user how to solve the problem showing steps

 First, the code generates a segmented memory layout.
 It randomly generates values for the size of the physical memory, virtual address space, and segment sizes.
 It also generates non-conflicting segment bases.

 Next, the code prompts the user with a problem requesting an address translation from a virtual address to a physical address _or_ requests the user to calculate the virtual address of X percentage through the stack.
 The generated questions for the user are based on the segmented memory layout generated --mentioned above.
-The numeric value component of each question is generated randomly within the range of values that the memory layout provides.
+In addition, the arbitrary numeric component of each question is generated randomly within the range of values that the memory layout provides.

 Regardless of if the user's solution is correct or incorrect, the program provides an option to display the steps to solving the problem.
-The user can select from a variety of question formats.
-The question format varies on the question in question as well as the number system used --the current version of this software supports questions prompting for answers in binary, hex, or decimal.
+The user can select from a variety of question formats after choosing a learning path upon boot of the software.
+The question format varies on the question in question as well as the number system used --the current version of this software supports questions prompting for answers in binary, hex, or decimal [base 2, base 16, or base 10].
 The user can exit or continue practicing questions at their own leisure.

 ## Roadmap (tenative):

 Week 1)     Develop repository along with README.md, LICENSE files.
             Introduce project to stakeholders (project members and professor).

 Week 2)     Begin development.
 Finish prototype.